quantin96/tp/docs/UserGuide.md

 <box type="tip" seamless>

-**Tip:** A person can have any number of subjects (> 0).
+**Tip:** A student can have any number of subjects (> 0).
 </box>

-A person can only have F or M as gender inputs.
+A student can only have F or M as gender inputs.
 </box>

 Examples:
 * `add n/John Doe g/M p/98765432 e/johnd@example.com s/CS2103`
 * `add n/Betsy Crowe g/F s/CS2103 e/betsycrowe@example.com p/1234567 s/LAJ1201`

-### Listing all persons : `list`
+### Listing all students : `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the address book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a student : `edit`

-Edits an existing person in the address book.
+Edits an existing student in the address book.

 Format: `edit INDEX [n/NAME] [g/GENDER] [p/PHONE] [e/EMAIL] [s/SUBJECT]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the student at the specified `INDEX`.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing subjects, the existing unfinished subjects of the person will be removed (i.e. adding of subjects is not cumulative).
+* When editing subjects, the existing unfinished subjects of the student will be removed (i.e. adding of subjects is not cumulative).
 * Finished subjects cannot be edited (i.e. They do not need to be specified again when editing unfinished subjects).
 * Cannot edit students who are already archived.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st student to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower s/CS2103` Edits the name of the 2nd person to be `Betsy Crower` and changes their subjects to only `CS2103`.
+*  `edit 2 n/Betsy Crower s/CS2103` Edits the name of the 2nd student to be `Betsy Crower` and changes their subjects to only `CS2103`.

 <div style="page-break-after: always;"></div>

-### Locating persons by name: `find`
+### Locating students by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds students whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`